AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

 ---
-title: Best Practices for Optimizing the Quality of Your Images
+title: Guidelines for Optimizing the Quality of Your Images
 description: Learn best practices for optimizing the quality of your images.
 contentOwner: Rick Brough
 content-type: reference